Why is onboarding so important for employee retention?

 According to Gallup’s State of the American Workplace report, 88% of employees think their employer did a poor job with the onboarding process.
 A stellar onboarding process could be your ticket to standing out amongst your competition, snagging all the best candidates and keeping them.

-If you would like to learn more about enhancing or automating your onboarding program we’d love to chat.
+Want to learn more about enhancing or automating your onboarding program?
+We’d love to chat.

 Click Boarding offers a modern onboarding platform that energizes HR and new hires by blending employee engagement, forms and digital process workflow and unified data integrations into smooth, flexible and compliant solutions.
 Delivering a day one smile on every new hire’s face.